Angiosarcoma: Primary cardiac angiosarcoma

 Primary cardiac angiosarcoma is an angiosarcoma that arises in the heart.
 Despite being very rare they are the most common malignant primary heart tumor with 10–25% of cases being angiosarcomas.
 Symptoms may include shortness of breath, chest pain (46%), hypotension and syncope.
 Superior vena cava syndrome is reportedly a complication of cardiac angiosarcoma.
 Due to the non-specificity of symptoms and rarity of the disease it is often missed by doctors and initial diagnosis may be delayed.
 A 2012 study reported that 56% of patients presented with pericardial effusion with or without cardiac tamponade.
 The most common finding on imaging is cardiomegaly.
 Prognosis is generally very poor with a mean survival rate of three months to four years following diagnosis.
 Metastasis at time of diagnosis is common.

 Primary liver angiosarcoma

 Primary angiosarcoma of the liver is the third most common type of liver cancer however it only makes up 0.1–2.0% of all liver cancers.
 It is rapidly fatal with most individuals dying within six months or a year even with surgical resection.
 Despite being associated with arsenic, vinyl chloride, thorotrast and other chemicals, 75% of liver angiosarcomas have no known cause.
 Men are more commonly affected in a ratio of 3–4:1 however in children girls are more often affected.
 If symptomatic it often presents with non-specific liver related symptoms such as abdominal pain, jaundice, fatigue, unintended weight loss and distension.

 Deep soft tissue angiosarcoma

 Angiosarcoma in the deep soft tissue such as adipose tissue, ligaments or muscles.
-These make up about 10% of angiosarcoma.
+These make up about 10% of angiosarcoma, and between 1-2% of all sarcomas.